matrix-org/matrix-ios-kit/README.rst

 Each of the provided UI components has been designed to run standalone.
 There is no depency between them.

-The currently available viewcontrollers are:
+The currently available view controllers are:

 	- MXKRoomViewController: it shows messages of a room and allows user to chat
 	- MXKRecentListViewController: it displays the rooms of the user ordered by their last message